-Face sketch based identification dates back to the 19th century [33], where the paradigm for identifying subjects using face sketches relied on human examination.
-Recent studies on automated sketch based identification system show that sketches can also be helpful to law-enforcement agencies to identify the person of interest from mugshot databases [34].
-In situations where the suspect's photo or video is not available, expertise of forensic sketch artists are utilized to draw a suspect's sketch based on the verbal description provided by the eyewitness or victim.
+Face sketch based identification dates back to the 19th century [28], where the paradigm for identifying subjects using face sketches relied on human examination.
+Recent studies on automated sketch based identification systems show that sketches can also be helpful to law-enforcement agencies to identify the person of interest from mugshot databases [29], [30].
+In situations where the suspect's photo or video is not available, expertise of forensic sketch artists are utilized to draw a suspect's sketch based on a verbal description provided by an eyewitness or victim.
 In some situations, even when a photo or video of a suspect is available, the quality of this media can be poor.
 In this situation also, a forensic sketch artist can be called in to draw a face sketch based on the low-quality face photo or video.
 For this reason, we also include the face sketch in a face media collection.

-We manually selected 21 low-quality (large pose variations, shadow, blur, etc.) videos (one video per subject) from the YTF database (for three subjects, we also included a low quality still image from LFW), and asked two forensic sketch artists to draw a face sketch for each subject in these videos. ^{13,14} Examples of these sketches and their corresponding low-quality videos are shown in Figs. 7 and 14.
+We manually selected 21 low-quality (large pose variations, shadow, blur, etc.) videos (one video per subject) from the YTF database (for three subjects, we also included a low quality still image from LFW).
+We then asked two forensic sketch artists to draw a face sketch for each subject in these videos (10 subjects were drawn by one forensic sketch artist, and 11 subjects by the other).
+Our current experiments are limited to